O'Neill dynasty: O'Neills of Shane's Castle

-The castle at Edenduffcarrick now called Shane's Castle has long been a key family in the Clannaboy clan of O'Neills.
-Shane MacBrien O'Neill changed the name to Shane's Castle in 1722.
+The castle at Edenduffcarrick, now called Shane's Castle, has long been a key family site for the Clannaboy clan of O'Neills.
+Shane MacBrien O'Neill changed its name to Shane's Castle in 1722.
 After the Plantation of Ulster, some O'Neill families converted to the Church of Ireland and began to intermarry with the new nobility coming from England.
 One such union was between Mary O'Neill, the daughter of Henry O'Neill the lord of Shane's Castle, and Arthur Chichester.
 It is through this marriage that the present day Barons of Shane's Castle trace their lineage to the royal family of O'Neill.

 The present day title of Baron O'Neill of Shane's Castle is a title in the Peerage of the United Kingdom.
-It was created in 1868 for the musical composer The Reverend William O'Neill.
+It was created in 1868 for the musical composer Reverend William O'Neill.
 Born William Chichester, he succeeded to the estates of his cousin John Bruce Richard O'Neill, 3rd Viscount O'Neill, in 1855 (on whose death the viscountcy and barony of O'Neill became extinct) and assumed by Royal licence the surname of O'Neill in lieu of Chichester in order to inherit the lands of his cousin, despite not being descended in the male line from an O'Neill, daughter of Henry O'Neill of Shane's Castle.
 Lord O'Neill was the patrilineal great-great-great-grandson of John Chichester, younger brother of Arthur Chichester, 2nd Earl of Donegall.
 The latter two were both nephews of Arthur Chichester, 1st Earl of Donegall, and grandsons of Edward Chichester, 1st Viscount Chichester (see the Marquess of Donegall for more information).
 Lord O'Neill was succeeded by his eldest son, the second Baron.
 He sat as a Conservative Member of Parliament for Antrim.